pinceladasdaweb/GitRepo/README.md

 # GitRepo
-> GitHub Repo Widget developed with VanillaJS.
+> Responsive GitHub Repo Widget developed with VanillaJS.

 ## Motivation
 I created a version of [Vanilla JS](http://vanilla-js.com/) based on the original of [JoelSutherland](https://github.com/JoelSutherland/GitHub-jQuery-Repo-Widget).